Planning with SiMBA: Motion Planning under Uncertainty for Temporal Goals using Simplified Belief Guides: Belief Space Planning with Simplified Belief Approximations

 First, we create a lower dimensional state space $\tilde{X}$ which is a subspace of the state space $X$ based on the projection $\tilde{x} = Proj(x)$ where $Proj: X \rightarrow \tilde{X}$ maps $x \in X$ to $\tilde{x} \in \tilde{X}$.
 This simplified state space can be arbitrarily chosen, with the only condition being that the new subspace $\tilde{X}$ contains the subspace of all the polytopic regions $\mathcal{P}$, i.e., $p_i \subseteq \tilde{X}$ $\forall p_i \in \mathcal{P}$.
 If the polytopic regions require all dimensions of the state space, \sbd can still be used, albeit with $\tilde{x} = x$.

 Second, we design a simplified motion model and measurement model for $\tilde{x}$.
-These models can also be arbritrarily chosen, but a general rule is to have simpler models for $\tilde{x}$ than $x$, since the purpose of \sbd is to compute approximate solutions rapidly in order to guide the belief search layer.
+These models can also be arbitrarily chosen, but a general rule is to have simpler models for $\tilde{x}$ than $x$, since the purpose of \sbd is to compute approximate solutions rapidly in order to guide the belief search layer.
 Some generally applicable examples of simplified models are those with simple first order dynamics and kinematic models.
-One could also use simplifications such as: (i) geometric planning that ignores uncertainty, (ii) using System~\eqref{eq:system} and ignoring process and measurement noise, and (iii) using System~\eqref{eq:system} and ignoring measurement noise.
+One could also use simplifications such as: (i) geometric planning that ignores uncertainty, (ii) System~\eqref{eq:system} without the process and measurement noise terms, and (iii) System~\eqref{eq:system} without measurement noise.

 For many robotic LTL tasks, the regions of interest are defined in the workspace.
-Therefore, we seek to design a motion model that generates simple kinematic trajectories.
+Therefore, we seek to design a motion model that generates kinematic trajectories.
 To do this, we take advantage of the observation that geometric paths can be interpreted as kinematic trajectories with a fixed speed in each direction.
 Thus, we use the maximum speed $v_{max}$ of the robot.
 For the $i$th component of state $\tilde{x}$ denoted by $\tilde{x}_{k}^{(i)}$, the motion model becomes: